 These should take around 10-40 minutes depending on your skills but a ladder tree stand may have a longer setup.

 Could you guys explain to me the advantage of hunting out of a hanging stand vs. a ladder stand?

-A hang on stand is much more portable but provides lesser comfort.
-On the other hand, a ladder stand provides greater comfort at the cost of portability.
+A hang on stand is much more portable and easy to setup but provides lesser comfort.
+On the other hand, ladders provides greater comfort at the cost of portability.

-To select the most appropriate tree stand for your hunting style, it is necessary to conduct an in-depth analysis of your hunting habits.
-A day of prey hunting entails long periods of patient silence, therefore having the greatest tree stand for your needs is necessary.
+To select the most appropriate deer stands for your hunting style, it is necessary to conduct an in-depth analysis of your hunting habits.
+A day of prey hunting entails long periods of patient silence, therefore having the greatest and comfortable tree stand for your needs is necessary.

-The versatility of a hang-on tree stand provides hunters with the opportunity to scramble up a tree and hunt from a high vantage point, which is ideal for capturing evasive animals on the hunt.
-Hang-on tree stands are excellent for both private or public land, and they are best suited for hunters who are quick on their feet and can manage climbing poles.
+The versatility of a hang-on tree stand platform provides hunters with the opportunity to scramble up a tree and hunt from a high vantage point with a good shot, which is ideal for capturing evasive animals on the hunt.
+Hang-on tree stands are excellent for both private or public land location, and they are best suited for hunters who are mobile and quick on their feet and can manage climbing poles.